quil-lang/quil/spec/Quil.md

 ```

 If the matrix can be represented as a permutation, then the gate can
-be defined with the compact notation
+be defined with the compact notation:

 ```
 DEFGATE NAME AS PERMUTATION: